 "Five days passed.
 On they sixth day they bathed. …… on the seventh day they entered the mountains."

 From the above passage, it took 5-6 days to reach Susa from Uruk.
-They likely bathed in Susa, then entered the Zagros mountains on day 7.
-It probably took the army a few days to reach Awan following the Karkheh river until it splits around Pol Dokhtar to become the Kashkan river.
-Then maybe another few days from Awan to pass through the last three (of seven) mountain gates to reach the cave halfway to Aratta.
+They likely bathed in or near Susa, then entered the Zagros mountains on day 7.
+It probably took the army 2-3 days to reach Awan following the Karkheh river until it splits around Pol Dokhtar.
+Then another day from Awan to pass through the last three (of seven) mountain gates to reach the cave (Mount Hurum?) halfway to Aratta.

 "Lugalbanda, the eighth of them, ...... was washed in water.
 In awed silence he went forward, ...... he marched with the troops.
 When they had covered half the way, covered half the way, a sickness befell him there, 'head sickness' befell him."